 - Beta-carotenes: This antioxidant inhibits the oxidation of molecules, and protects the body against free radicals, which can cause diverse chronic illnesses.
 The body converts beta-carotene into vitamin A, an essential vitamin for the right functioning of the immune system.

-– Folate: It is in charge of blood cell formation and healthy cell growth, maintenance, and functioning.
+- Folate: It is in charge of blood cell formation and healthy cell growth, maintenance, and functioning.
 As in humans, folate is essential during the first months of pregnancy, since it reduces risks of birth defects of the brain and spine.

 How many mangoes can I feed my dog?
 The counterparts of mango